Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 In order to have a website people can visit and a setup that makes it easy for the web developer to manage the website, you have to install a web server, FTP, and a webhost panel.
 You can first  install the webserver

 **MAJOR CHECKPOINT**
 Do you plan to install the web hosting panel CloudPanel?
-It is best to install WITHOUT nginx having been installed. **In that case, skip to the next section "How to decide on a Web Hosting Management Panel...".**
+It is best to install WITHOUT nginx having been installed. **In that case, skip to the next section "How to decide on a Web Hosting Control Panel...".**
 - Proof per their documentation's instructions: "For the installation, you need an empty server with Ubuntu 24.04 or 22.04 or Debian 12 or 11 with root access." (https://www.cloudpanel.io/docs/v2/getting-started/other/).
 This means you DO NOT install nginx or any web server.
 The CloudPanel will install nginx and other technologies with it.
 If you messed up, CloudPanel will still work but `apt` could potentially always bother you about an incomplete Cloudpanel post installation script, you could potentially have to add www-data to every new group that is created when you create a new site, just so webpage can show and many cloudpanel features work for that site.
 In addition, Cloudpanel logs can keep complaining about a half-configured cloudpanel.
 Cloudpanel would still work, however.
 It's because Cloudpanel's nginx couldn't replace your nginx that already exists, so the post installation script can never finish.
 - Otherwise, there may be weird error logs and extra steps for every new site you create (www-data added to new group).
 Cloudpanel will still work.
 - Cloudpanel has no clean way of uninstallation or reinstallation as of 8/2024 and the recommended route is to reinstall your entire server.